 The Villa Park Dry Land Boat Parade will held be on Sunday, December 9, 2018.
 The parade will start at 5:00 PM and follow a route to the Villa Park Town Center.
 The theme of this year’s event will be “Joy To The World”. *Note that there will be no group event at the Town Center after the parade this year.

 Dry Land Boat Parade Details

 - Registration forms are available at the VP City Hall

-- The parade map can be found here once announced.
+- The parade map can also be found at the VPCSF website.